-History Hope Halted – BUI refuse Patrick Hyland a licence
+History Hope Halted – BUI turn down Patrick Hyland licence request

 Patrick Hyland’s dream of becoming the oldest-ever Irish champion is no more after the BUI refused him a licence.